• Skip to primary navigation

 Manual score & snap cutters

 The kind you see at the box stores don’t stand a chance.
-Further, if you need to cut notches or trim a bit off the end the manual cutters won’t perform those tasks.
+Further, if you need to cut notches or trim a little off the end, the manual cutters won’t perform those tasks.

-Handheld electric grinders with diamond blades work well for cutting porcelain tiles.
+Handheld electric grinders with diamond blades work well for cutting 12×24 tiles.
 Some cuts, such as round holes, will cut much easier with this type of tool.

-While it’s a nice tool to have they require that whoever is using them have some competence with tools.
-So this is where you have to rate your own skills.
+While it’s a nice tool to have, they require that whoever is using them has some competence with tools.
+So, this is where you have to rate your own skills.
 It’s also why I think a tile saw is more predictable.

-Wet tile saws are going to be your best bet for being able to consistently and predictable cut large format tiles.
+Wet tile saws are going to be your best bet for being able to consistently and predictably cut large format tiles.
 And, they are the most expensive too.

-For cutting 12×24 tiles, you’ll want one that cuts 24-inches long.
-The Dewalt D-24000 is a tile setter favorite.
+For cutting 12×24 tiles, you’ll want one that cuts 24 inches long.
+The Dewalt D-24000 is a tile setter’s favorite.
 Also, I reviewed the less expensive Delta tile saw in 2020.
 I still use this saw today.
 Finally, Harbor Freight has a 24-inch saw that gets good reviews.

 One additional option is to purchase the cheaper tabletop saws that home improvement stores carry.
-I don’t have a lot of experience with these saws but can be useful for longer tiles, especially porcelain plank tiles.
+I don’t have a lot of experience with these saws, but they can be useful for longer tiles, especially porcelain plank tiles.

 Is there more waste with larger tiles?